codetraildevs/learn-traffic-rules/frontend/PLAYSTORE_PUBLISHING_COMPLETE_GUIDE.md

 • Track your progress and identify weak areas
 • Study offline without internet connection
 • Get ready for official driving examinations
+• Build confidence through repeated practice

-📖 EDUCATIONAL CONTENT:
+📖 EDUCATIONAL CONTENT COVERS:
 • Traffic signs and their meanings
-• Road safety regulations
+• Road safety regulations and laws
 • Vehicle operation guidelines
-• Emergency procedures
+• Emergency procedures and protocols
-• Local traffic laws and regulations
+• Local traffic laws for Rwanda and East Africa
+• Defensive driving techniques
+• Parking and maneuvering rules

 🔒 PRIVACY & SECURITY:
 • Minimal data collection for educational purposes only
 • Secure account management with phone verification
-• No sharing of personal information
+• No sharing of personal information with third parties
-• Easy account deletion available
+• Easy account deletion available anytime
+• Data encrypted in transit and at rest

 ⚠️ IMPORTANT DISCLAIMER:
 This app is designed for educational practice only and is not affiliated with any government agency.
 While we provide comprehensive study materials, users must complete official government procedures to obtain driving licenses.
-Always verify information with official sources.
+Always verify information with official sources and consult local authorities.

-📞 SUPPORT:
+📞 SUPPORT & CONTACT:
 Need help?
-Contact us:
+We're here for you:
 • WhatsApp: +250 780 494 000
 • Email: codetrail.dev@gmail.com
+• Response time: 24-48 hours

+🎯 GET STARTED:
+Start your journey to becoming a safe, knowledgeable driver today!
+Whether you're preparing for your provisional driving license or want to refresh your traffic knowledge, our comprehensive educational platform provides the tools you need to succeed.

-Download now and start your journey to becoming a safe, knowledgeable driver! 🚗✨
+Download now and take the first step towards your driving license! 🚗✨

-#TrafficRules #DrivingLicense #Education #RoadSafety #Rwanda #EastAfrica
+#TrafficRules #DrivingLicense #Education #RoadSafety #Rwanda #EastAfrica #PracticeTests #LearnToDrive
 ```

 ---